Cordus-Luca/IntroductionToRobotics/README.md

 Tehnical Task: Building the traffic lights for a crosswalk.
 You will use 2 LEDs to represent the traffic lights for people (red and green) and 3 LEDs to represent the traffic lights for cars (red, yellow and green).

+# Homework 3

+Link video:

+Link homework file:

+Components: 1 7-segment display, 1 joystick, resistors and wires (per logic)

+Tehnical Task: ou will use the joystick to control the position of the segment and ”draw” on the display.
+The movement between segments should be natural (meaning they should jump from the current position only to neighbors, but without passing through ”walls”.